The following applies to travelers from the US:

-All air travelers six years and older who are entering the Federal Republic of Germany must either show that they are fully vaccinated or fully recovered or have tested negative prior to departure.
+All air travelers 12 years and older who are entering the Federal Republic of Germany from the US must show prior to departure that they are either fully vaccinated, fully recovered, or have tested negative for COVID-19.

-- Travelers who received all the required doses of a COVID-19 vaccine cited on the website of the Paul Ehrlich Institute are considered fully vaccinated.
+- Travelers who received all the required doses of a COVID-19 vaccine cited on the website of the Paul Ehrlich Institute are considered fully vaccinated (Comirnaty is known in the U.S. as Pfizer).
 It must be at least 14 days since the last vaccine dose was administered.
 On entry, travelers must have proof of vaccination in written (e.g. CDC card) or digital form (a cellphone photo is not sufficient).
 Vaccinated travelers must additionally show no relevant symptoms.

 - Travelers who can prove they were previously infected with COVID through a positive PCR test, taken at least 28 days but no more than six months prior, and who show no relevant symptoms are considered to be fully recovered.

 Travelers who are neither fully vaccinated nor fully recovered must continue to present a negative COVID test prior to departure.
 Both PCR tests and rapid antigen tests are accepted.
-A list of approved rapid antigen tests that meet the requirements of the Robert Koch Institute for entry can be found here.
+A list of approved rapid antigen tests that meet the requirements of the Robert Koch Institute for entry can be found here (English version can be seen here).
 The PCR test must be taken no more than 72 hours prior to entering Germany; the rapid antigen test, no more than 48 hours.

-Transit travelers with a destination outside the Schengen area who do not leave the international transit area of the airport do not need to present a negative test prior to departure.
+Transit travelers with a destination outside Germany who do not leave the international transit area of the airport do not need to present a negative test prior to departure.

 Frequently Asked Questions